IP-CAM/pm-gallery/README.md

 # pm-gallery
 Pm Gallery

-This is incomplate beta extension.
+This is incomplete beta extension.